ZhuZhu Pets: Video games

 In December 2009, Activision and GameMill Publishing signed an agreement with Cepia to release ZhuZhu Pets video games.
 The first title, simply titled ZhuZhu Pets, was released in March 2010 for the Nintendo DS, iOS, and Microsoft Windows.

 In August 2010, Activision and GameMill Entertainment signed an agreement to release a Kung Zhu title for the Nintendo DS. alongside a sequel to the original title, this time based on the "Wild Bunch" subtheme.
 Kung Zhu and ZhuZhu Pets 2: Featuring The Wild Bunch were both released in October for the Nintendo DS, while the latter was also released on the Wii.

 Additional Nintendo DS titles were released in 2011 - ZhuZhu Princess: Carriages & Castles (a reskin of the first title) was released at the end of February, followed up with Zhu Zhu Puppies at the end of March, a game tie-in to the Quest for Zhu movie in September, and ZhuZhu Babies (a re-skin of the second title) in November.

 Coinciding with the release of Quest for Zhu, a video game adaptation for the Nintendo DS was released.

 Films

+Sega Toys attempted to adapt Zhu Zhu Pets with a manga and animated project in Japan.

 Cepia LLC partnered with Dream Gardens to develop movies based upon the brand with distribution by Universal Pictures.
 On September 27, 2011, the franchise's first full-length feature film, Quest for Zhu, was released straight-to-DVD.

 A second full-length feature film, The Power of Zhu, was slated for a 2012 direct-to-DVD release.
 A third film, Secret of Zhu, was also planned.
-However, Universal International distributed the second film, retitled Amazing Adventures of Zhu, in the Brazilian and French markets without Cepia's knowledge or approval sometime between 2011-2012.
+However, Universal International distributed the second film, retitled Amazing Adventures of Zhu, in the Brazilian and French markets without Cepia's knowledge or approval sometime between 2011 and 2012.
 Cepia said this "destroyed the potential DVD/Blu-Ray market" for films based upon the ZhuZhu Pets.